pp2659/BMI-app/README.md

-# BMI-app
+# bmi_app

-A mobile application to calculate your BMI.
+A new Flutter application.

+## Getting Started

+This app will display the calculate and display the bmi according to the data provided.